 If either of the above occur, the fund has a shortfall for the purposes of SPS 160 and the fund is required to put a plan in place so that the shortfall is fully funded within three years of the shortfall occurring.
-There may be circumstances where the Australian Prudential Regulation Authority (APRA) may approve a period longer than three years.
+There may be circumstances where APRA may approve a period longer than three years.